 - San Antonio Texans: The league's only officially recognized relocated franchise, they were previously the Sacramento Gold Miners.
 Among the American clubs, San Antonio was unique that their stadium, the Alamodome, could accommodate the larger Canadian field.
 Like the Stallions, the Texans were a strong team both on and off the field, and its ownership were committed to playing the 1996 season; however, with Baltimore becoming the revived Alouettes and all of the other American teams folding, the Texans had no choice but to fold as well.

 - Ottawa Renegades: AKA the Gades.
 Ottawa's first attempt at a new franchise post-Rough Riders, they played from 2002 until 2005.
 The Renegades never had a winning season, and though they were third in the East with 7-11 records twice, the cross-over rule meant that they never made the playoffs.
 Financial difficulties before and after the return of infamous former Rough Riders owner Bernie Glieberman did the team in after four seasons, despite strong fan support.
 Their best known player was quarterback Kerry Joseph, who won the Grey Cup and Most Outstanding Player award with Saskatchewan in 2007.
-The current Ottawa Redblacks are technically the same franchise, but aren't initially recognized as the same team in official records; however, as of 2017, the league now considers the Rough Riders, Renegades, and Redblacks as a single entity for record keeping.
+The current Ottawa RedBlacks are technically the same franchise, but weren't initially recognized as the same team in official records; however, as of 2017, the league now considers the Rough Riders, Renegades, and RedBlacks as a single entity for record keeping.